cjbcoombes/Z/README.md

 ##### Examples
 Note: .azm files should be up-to-date with the bytecode, but .eze files might require regeneration. \
 Another Note: Many of these add a register to 0xFFFFFFFF (decimal -1) to do subtraction.
-That's because the increment and decrement commands didn't exist at the time.
+That's because the increment and decrement instructions didn't exist at the time.
 ```
 ; Add 16 and -2 as integers
 movw R0, 0x000000F0 (decimal 16)